 Dosage is individually tailored to your facial muscle mass to be most effective.
 Because dosing units are not similar, comparing dosage units of Botox to those of Dysport is not applicable.
-The size and use of the muscles that produce frown lines varies among individuals, so Dr. Pilest will customize treatment to each patient’s needs.
+The size and use of the muscles that produce frown lines vary among individuals, so Dr. Pilest will customize treatment to each patient’s needs.
 However, the typical unit “conversion formula” is approximately 3 units of Dysport to 1 unit of Botox.

 Is Dysport better?

 Dysport and Botox are not seen as rivals in our practice and we’re not assuming one is better than the other.
-In many instances Dr. Pilest may use both products for one patient’s needs across various areas.
+In many instances, Dr. Pilest may use both products for one patient’s needs across various areas.
 Botox has a proven track record and it’s a mainstay in our practice.
-The choice between the two may be as simple as patient preference or physician decision about which product would provide the most effectiveness for a specific location.
+The choice between the two may be as simple as patient preference or physician decision about which product would provide the most effective for a specific location.

 Where is Dysport used?

 Dysport is used in all the same locations as Botox